leggedrobotics/workflows/best-practices/collaboration/README.md

 ## Single Main Developer
 Recommended workflows:
 - Always work on `dev` `fix` or `feature`.
-- Regulary merge your code into `master`.
+- Regularly merge your code into `master`.
-- [Optionally]: Create a `pull request` with your self as the reviewer and check everything in the `dif`-view before merging.
+- [Optionally]: Create a `pull request` with yourself as the reviewer and check everything in the `dif`-view before merging.

 ## Two Main Developers
 - Follow Single Main Developer guide.
-- Before merging a brach into `main` rebase to the latest main release.
+- Before merging a branch into `main` rebase to the latest main release.
-- Each `pull request` to main has to be aproven by the other developer.
+- Each `pull request` to main has to be approved by the other developer.

 ## Multiple Developers
 - Add CI/CD Integration, GitHub Actions are handy